laurentbarraud/AnimSprites/Readme.md

 - [x] Display part of multiple images in picturebox.

-- [ ] Move the sprite by 10 pixels in the direction of the arrow pressed on the keyboard.
+- [x] Move the sprite by 5 pixels in the direction of the arrow pressed on the keyboard.

-- [ ] Make the walking animation
+- [x] Make the walking animation

 - [ ] Implement a gravity so that the sprite falls from the platform

+- [ ] Set edge limits to prevent the sprite from leaving the screen.

 - [ ] Implement the jump animation when the user presses space bar

-- [ ] Set edge limits to prevent the sprite from leaving the screen.

 - [ ] Implement attack animation

-- [ ] Implement the enemy and its animations using a loop and a random-
+- [ ] Implement the enemy and its animations using a loop and random

 - [ ] Implement the push effect when hitting the enemy and when being hit

-- [ ] Implement the end of the game when one of the two players fell off the platform
+- [ ] Implement the end of the game when one of the two players goes out of the screen

 - [ ] Test the smooth operation and fluidity of animations.

 ### Unit tests:

-- [ ] Control that sprites scroll in the correct order

-- [ ] Control that all keys make the correct move
+- [ ] Control that sprites scroll correct and that all keys make the correct move

 - [ ] Test if the sprite cannot exit the displayed window